Dating: Initiation

 There are numerous ways people meet potential dates, including blind dates, classified ads, dating websites, hobbies, holidays, office romance, social networking, speed dating, or simply talking in public places, vehicles, or houses.
 A Pew study in 2005 which examined Internet users in long-term relationships including marriage, found that many met by contacts at work or at school.
 The survey found that 55% of relationship-seeking singles agreed that it was "difficult to meet people where they live."
 Work is a common place to meet potential spouses, although there are some indications that the Internet is overtaking the workplace as an introduction venue.

 People can meet other people on their own or the get-together can be arranged by someone else.
 Friends remain a common way for people to meet.
 However, the Internet promises to overtake friends in the future if present trends continue.
 A friend can introduce two people who do not know each other, and the friend may play matchmaker and send them on a blind date.
 Parents can introduce their children to each other via their contacts with associates, neighbors, or friends.
 In India, parents often place matrimonial ads in newspapers or online, and may post the resumes of the prospective bride or groom.

+Finding the right person for dating can be described by matching theory and search theory.
+Assortative dating can be explained by individual preferences.
+Due to adverse selection and imperfect information dating can show market failures.